 This is the perfect tour for those who enjoy tasting delicious dishes and want to discover the best restaurants in Las Vegas.
 The tour starts downtown, where a limousine picks you up and takes you to the helicopter, where you will then ride along The Strip.

-The cost can range from $180 to $200 and last for six hours, from when you go for a walk through the restaurants until you finish the helicopter ride.
-It's an excellent option to learn about the history, culture, and gastronomy of Las Vegas.
+The cost can range from $180 to $200 and lasts six hours, from walking through the restaurants until the helicopter ride.
+It's an excellent option for learning about the history, culture, and gastronomy of Las Vegas.

 Helicopter Wedding